 What to Do After Ivy Admissions Day

 Ivy Day has finally arrived and you've spent minutes battling through the online traffic to access your admissions decisions.
-Maybe you got into a few Ivies but rejected from your top choice.
+Maybe you got into a few Ivies but were rejected from your top choice.
 Or maybe you got rejected from all of them.

 The question is still the same, regardless of your admissions decisions: What do you do next?
 In this section, we go over the steps to take for different Ivy Day admissions decision scenarios.

 Ivy Day Scenario 1: You Got Accepted to Your Top Choice!

 You got online and caught a glimpse of the word "Congratulations!" before erupting into a fit of joy.
 You did it!
 You got accepted to your top-choice school!

 Once you've spent time congratulating yourself and showing off your acceptance letter to family and friends, it's time to sit down and ask yourself: what now?

 First off, if you're having any doubts that this is the school you really want to go to, it's perfectly OK to wait until you've heard back from all other schools you applied to (Ivies and non-Ivies alike) before you make your final decision.